househappy/dev-blog-legacy/source/_posts/2014-12-18-engineering-teams.markdown

 comments: true
 categories:
 ---
-Househappy has five small engineering teams delineated by expertise: Backend, Web Front End, iOS, DevOps and QA.
+Househappy has five engineering teams delineated by expertise: Backend, Web Front End, iOS, DevOps and QA.

 The Backend team focuses on the server-side systems, including the API and the data import system.
+Most of the backend code is Ruby on Rails, while part of the data import system is written in Go.
+Househappy uses PostgreSQL as its master database.
+Background processing is handled by Sidekiq, with Redis holding the job queue.

 The Web Front End team designs, develops and maintains the Spine JavaScript application and the automated emails.
 The Spine application is deployed